Managing Files with Linux Commands for Cybersecurity

 - Use

-command changes the ownership of files.
-For instance,chown user:user file1.txt
+chowncommand changes the ownership of files.
+For instance,chown user:user file1.txtchanges the owner and group offile1.txttouser.

 - Use